-All incidents of violence or harassment can be reported via the complaint form included in your FANG core or FANG NE membership packet.
-Complaints will be addressed immediately by one or more FANG core members and/or, if needed, a conflict resolution team.
-The decision to report an incident will never be questioned and will always be supported by the FANG core.
+All incidents of violence or harassment can be reported via email, verbally, or written to a member of the Organizing Committee.
+Complaints will be addressed immediately by one or more FANG Members, if needed, a conflict resolution team.
+The decision to report an incident will never be questioned and will always be supported by FANG.

 B. Conflict Resolution Team

 FANG does not have a conflict resolution team but has access to such a team.
 Because said team is located outside the state of Rhode Island, the requirement for reporting a conflict is maintained but the requirement for immediately addressing the conflict is provisionally relaxed until such time that the FANG Collective acquires its own in-state conflict resolution team.
 Exceptions include but are not limited to conflicts that can be resolved by one or more FANG core member to the satisfaction of the party or parties involved.
 This proviso does not apply if the conflict involves a matter that FANG does not have the skills to address and FANG reserves the right to re-direct the complainant to alternative resources better equipped to resolve the conflict.
 FANG will work towards training one or more of its members to become proficient in conflict resolution techniques in order to respond to incidents of violence and harassment.

 In addition to the recommendations of the FANG Member(s) involved in resolving the conflict and/or the recommendations of the conflict resolution team, appropriate additional disciplinary action may be taken against any FANG Member or volunteer who violates FANG’s nonviolence or anti-harassment policies.
 Based on the seriousness of the offense, disciplinary action may include verbal or written reprimand, suspension or termination of membership or volunteer opportunities in the FANG community.